|

 Mr. Perkins, the biology instructor at a posh suburban girl's

-junior college, said during class, "Miss Smythe, would you
+junior college, said during class, "Miss Smythe,

 please name the organ of the human body, which under the